-The first year students will be scheduled in the computed tomography suite.
-This rotation will begin after the completion of the Orientation to Radiography course in the month of October or November for three rotations.
-The rotation will consist of Tuesdays, Thursdays, and Fridays while the student is in the clinical area from 7:00 a.m. to 3:30 p.m.
-At this time, the students will be introduced to the basic concepts of computed tomography and the procedures, which are performed utilizing this imaging modality.
-During the rotation in the first year, the students will have the opportunity to observe, be oriented to computed tomography, along with obtaining clinical check offs for examinations of the head, chest, and abdomen/pelvis.
-The first year clinical experience prepares the student for the second year rotation in computed tomography, at which time the student completes clinical check offs, simulation, and competency evaluations.

-The program will provide the second year students with three consecutive weeks of clinical rotation through this modality.
-This rotation consists of Mondays, Wednesdays, and Fridays while the student is in the clinical area from 7:00 a.m. to 3:30 p.m.
+Second year students will be scheduled in the computed tomography suite following an introductory demonstration by the CT clinical evaluator and after the completion of the Imaging Equipment class, which will be taught at the end of the first year of education.
+This Imaging Equipment class incorporates CT equipment components, scanning procedures, image manipulation, and radiation protection.
+During the introductory rotations, the students will be introduced to the basic concepts and procedures of CT, and be able to obtain clinical check offs for examinations of the head, chest, and abdomen/pelvis.
+The introductory rotations prepare the student for the three-consecutive-week rotation in CT, at which time the student completes clinical check offs, simulation, and competency evaluations.
+These rotations consist of Mondays, Wednesdays, and Fridays while the student is in the clinical area from 7:00 a.m. to 3:30 p.m.
 The clinical experience in computed tomography also provides the student with more exposure to cross-sectional anatomy.
-Objectives (Policy 45) and evaluation forms (Form #19 found in the student's Policy and Procedure Manual on page 123) are in place for computed tomography rotations and are found in the student policy and procedure manual.
+Objectives (Policy 45-Special Area Objectives) and evaluation forms (Form #19 - Computerized Tomography Evaluation) are in place for computed tomography rotations and are found in the student policy and procedure manual.

-ARMSTRONG COUNTY MEMORIAL HOSPITAL SCHOOL OF RADIOLOGIC TECHNOLOGY POLICY AND PROCEDURE MANUAL Policy Title: Clinical Performance Policy Number: 42 Appraisal Grade Original Date: 10/91 Revision Date: 6/96, 6/98, 1/00, 3/04, Last Review Date: 7/17 6/09, 6/12, 6/13, 6/14, 6/16
+ARMSTRONG COUNTY MEMORIAL HOSPITAL SCHOOL OF RADIOLOGIC TECHNOLOGY POLICY AND PROCEDURE MANUAL Policy Title: Clinical Performance Policy Number: 42 Appraisal Grade Original Date: 10/91 Revision Date: 6/96, 6/98, 1/00, 3/04, 6/09, 6/12, 6/13, Last Review Date: 6/18 6/14, 6/16, 6/18